psisoyev/psisoyev.github.io/_posts/2020-12-18-train-station-tofu.markdown

 ```

 # Summary
+In this article, we've improved the code of `train-station` app from the [previous article](https://scala.monster/train-station/).
+We have used several new libraries - `derevo` and `log4cats`.
+Most importantly we tried a fresh dish from Scala chefs - [Tofu](https://github.com/TinkoffCreditSystems/tofu).

+Using the Tofu toolkit we improved our Tagless Final code.
+Now it's modular, cleaned up from utilities and we have added a few new things to the code.
+We've added a naive tracing, which of course is just logging under the hood, but you can easily replace its implementation with a library of your choice without doing any other changes in the business logic.
+Also, we have extracted effect context which contained user information.
+This ended up with a separation of the effects: one is used to initialize the logic and the other is used to run it.
+If improving the app even further, we could split the current context into 2:
+* For user requests - containing request and user information;
+* For other system requests - containing correlation id and source of the event.
+This would increase the number of effect types in the app to 3.
+But for sure it's not something to be afraid of.
+We've seen that from an application logic perspective we don't even care about the effect count.
+We can have even 5 or 10 different effects with different contexts and with different behaviors.
+This wouldn't make application logic more complex, it actually would make it even simpler.
+The only complex part would be wiring - you would have to work with those 10 different effects in your `Main` class.

+Similarly to some other functional libraries at the very beginning finding a required implicit could be challenging.
+As soon as you figure out the packaging patterns which are very straight-forward you will see Tagless Final in a much simpler way.
+As always, the full code of the app is available on [GitHub](https://github.com/psisoyev/train-station-tofu).

+The community of the toolkit is very friendly and if you have questions you can always ask them in [Discord](https://discord.com/invite/qPD5GGH) or [Telegram](https://t.me/tofu_ru).

 Let me know if you have any questions or suggestions in the comment section!
 Feedback is also very welcome, thank you!
 Cheers!